 - a.
-Investments/Costs associated with existing and/or new\renewable resources, which may include: - 1.
-Utility scaled renewable projects (e.g.: geothermal, solar, wind, biomass, landfill\renewable\gas\hydrogen)

-- 2. RPU-owned local -solar projects - b.
+Investments/Costs associated with existing or renewable resources, which may include: - 1.
+Utility scaled renewable projects (e.g.: geothermal, solar, wind, biomass, landfill gas) - 2.
+RPU-owned local solar projects - b.
 Investments/Costs associated with planning, design, development and procurement of distributed renewable resources on City owned lands. - c.
 Investments/Costs associated with planning, design, development and procurement of cost-effective energy storage technologies/devices. - d.
-Investments/Costs associated with planning, design, development and procurement of cost-effective energy efficiency, demand response, and peakshifting programs for the benefit of Riverside's retail electric customers, which may include the following: - 1.
-Publicly-available electric vehicle charging stations or infrastructure. - Electric vehicle infrastructure to support a City fleet conversion O Power or other home energy audits (O Power provides customers with energy usage and is proven to reduce customer usage by two percent). - 3.
-Building electrification and customer decarbonization programs that will result in GHG emissions reductions.
-Home energy reports for energy efficiency - 4.
-Energy efficiency and decarbonization projects at City facilities or infrastructure that will result in greenhouse gas\GHG emissions reductions. - e.
+Investments/Costs associated with planning, design, development and procurement of cost-effective energy efficiency, demand response, and peak-shifting programs for the benefit of Riverside's retail electric customers, which may include the following: - 1.
+Publicly-available electric vehicle charging stations or infrastructure. - 2.
+O Power or other home energy audits (O Power provides customers with energy usage and is proven to reduce customer usage by two percent). - 3.
+Home energy reports for energy efficiency. - 4.
+Energy efficiency projects at City facilities or infrastructure that will result in greenhouse gas emissions reductions. - e.
 Supplemental procurement of GHG allowances or offsets that are required to meet RPU's compliance obligation associated with its retail load serving function. - f.
-Establishment of a community carbon tracking system. - IV.VI.
+Establishment of a community carbon tracking system. - IV.
 Additional allowable uses may be added to the Policy in the future subject to Board and City Council approvals.